How To Help The Environment As A Jewellery Designer

 Sometimes space makes this impossible to achieve, so if you do have a studio outside of your home or you're a student - you can look into cycling or lift sharing to reduce pollution.

 As a jeweller, you have many opportunities to use recycled metal.
-For example, here at Kernowcraft we offer eco-friendly metal sheet and wire which is produced from recycled scrap silver in a totally traceable and fully audited process.
+For example, here at Kernowcraft we offer a range of recycled metal including wire, sheet, solder, bezel, chain and more.
 This means you can feel confident that your handmade jewellery designs are sustainable.
 It’s been great to see so many jewellers and small businesses labelling their designs as being made from recycled metals.

 We have had a relationship with our Australian boulder opal suppliers for over 18 years - they're a husband and wife team from Australia who mine, cut and polish the gemstones themselves.